miho/VMF-Text-Tutorials/VMF-Text-Tutorial-01/README.md

  -> generating code for vmf model in package: eu/mihosoft/vmf/tutorial01/vmfmodel
 ```

-### Using the Code
+### Using the generated API

-To use the code just use the generated code from your regular Java code, e.g, in `src/main/java`:
+To use the generated code, just use use it as any regular Java API, e.g, use it from your main class in `src/main/java`.
+Here's an example:

 ```java
 package eu.mihosoft.vmf.tutorial01;